davbom97/davbom97.github.io/_posts/2019-05-12-Single-facility-location-problem.md

 ---
 layout: posts
 title:  "Single facility location problem"
-description: "In this post we will find how to choose the best location for a single facility given a set of points of interest"
+description: "In this post we will find how to choose the best location for a single uncapacitated facility given a set of points of interest"
 category: "Optimization"
 #tags: "optimization","location","logistics"
 ---
+In this post we will find out how to choose the best location for a single uncapacitated facility given a set of points of interest

 ## Problem description